OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-active-directory.md

     <div class="info" markdown="1">
     Security best practices strongly advise that you avoid using the Windows Integrated Authentication when a workstation is shared between several users.
     </div>

-## Unsupported scenarios

-### One-Way Forest Trust

-Active Directory authentication in OutSystems requires bidirectional trust and access between all Active Directory domains in case multiple domains are used.
-OutSystems doesn't support using Active Directory in a [One-Way Forest Trust](https://learn.microsoft.com/en-us/azure/active-directory-domain-services/concepts-forest-trust#one-way-and-two-way-trusts) context when the child domain (with restricted access) is the one configured as “Default Domain”,  as this Forest will have restricted access to user details and metadata.